 The above measures are likely to clear a mild rash.
 If the rash becomes worse, a healthcare professional may advise using one of the following in addition to the above measures:

-- A mild steroid cream or ointment such as hydrocortisone.
+- A mild steroid cream or ointment such as hydrocortisone can be used to treat nappy rash.
 Steroids treat inflammation.
 Apply sparingly as often as prescribed (before using a barrier cream or ointment) for a few days until the rash has cleared.
 A steroid cream or ointment should not usually be used for more than seven days.

 - An antifungal cream which kills thrush (candida).
 This is typically applied 2-3 times a day.
 Unlike a steroid cream, continue to use an antifungal cream for 7-10 days after the rash has cleared, to make sure all the candidal germs have gone.
 If you are prescribed an antifungal cream, use this without a barrier cream.
 In this way you clear up the infection first.
 THEN use the barrier cream to help clear up the nappy rash.